LCX (LCX) Price Reaches $0.12 on Exchanges

 LCX Profile

-LCX launched on June 6th, 2019.
+LCX’s genesis date was June 6th, 2019.
 LCX’s total supply is 950,000,000 tokens and its circulating supply is 771,584,751 tokens.
-The official message board for LCX is www.lcx.com/insights.
+LCX’s official message board is www.lcx.com/insights.
+The official website for LCX is www.lcx.com.
 LCX’s official Twitter account is @lcx and its Facebook page is accessible here.
-The official website for LCX is www.lcx.com.

 LCX Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as LCX directly using U.S. dollars.
-Investors seeking to trade LCX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+It is usually not possible to buy alternative cryptocurrencies such as LCX directly using US dollars.
+Investors seeking to trade LCX should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy LCX using one of the aforementioned exchanges.

 Receive News & Updates for LCX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LCX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.